James P. Lichtenberger

 James Pendleton Lichtenberger (10 June 1870 – 17 March 1953) was an American sociologist and academic.
 Lichtenberger served as the twelfth president of the American Sociological Association.

 Early life and education

 Lichtenberger was born on 10 June 1870 in Decatur, Illinois to Conrad H. and Anna Elizabeth Lichtenberger, née Nesbitt.
 Lichtenberger attended Eureka College and received a bachelor's degree in 1893.
-He soon after enrolled in the ministry of the Church of the Disciples of Christ and was pastor in the church in Canton, Illinois from 1896 to 1899, after which we has transferred to a congregation in Buffalo, New York.
-He remained in Buffalo until 1902, the year in which he left for Ohio to attend Hiram College and earn a Masters of Arts degree.
+He soon after enrolled in the ministry of the Church of the Disciples of Christ and was a pastor in the church in Canton, Illinois from 1896 to 1899, after which we transferred to a congregation in Buffalo, New York.
+He remained in Buffalo until 1902, the year in which he left for Ohio to attend Hiram College and earn a Master of Arts degree.